Jake McGee: San Francisco Giants

-McGee signed a two-year contract with the San Francisco Giants worth $7 million, with a club option for the 2023 season, on February 17, 2021.
+On February 17, 2021, McGee signed a two-year contract with the San Francisco Giants worth $7 million, with a club option for the 2023 season.
 McGee was named National League Reliever of the Month for July 2021, after not allowing a run in 11 innings and recording seven saves.
 He finished the 2021 season with 31 saves in 36 chances, as well as a 2.72 ERA and a 0.91 WHIP.

-On July 14, 2022, McGee was released by the Giants.
+In 2022, McGee made 24 appearances for San Francisco but struggled to a 7.17 ERA with 11 strikeouts and three saves in 21 1/3 innings pitched.
+On July 9, 2022, McGee was designated for assignment after Luis González was activated off of the injured list.
+On July 14, McGee was released by the Giants.

 Milwaukee Brewers

 On July 22, 2022, McGee signed a one-year contract with the Milwaukee Brewers.
-On August 7, 2022, McGee was designated for assignment.
+In six appearances for Milwaukee, he struggled to a 6.35 ERA with four strikeouts across 5 2/3 innings pitched.
+On August 7, McGee was designated for assignment by the Brewers.

 Washington Nationals

 On August 9, 2022, McGee was claimed off waivers by the Washington Nationals.
-On September 9, McGee was designated for assignment.
-He was released on September 11, 2022.
+In 12 appearances for the Nationals, he struggled to an 0-1 record and 6.30 ERA with 10 strikeouts over 10 innings of work.
+On September 9, McGee was designated for assignment following the promotion of Israel Pineda.
+He was released on September 11.

 McGee announced his retirement from professional baseball on February 3, 2023.